mr-anansi/Project-3/README.md

 ## Future Features

-We would of liked to provide the guided path we had in mind at the initial stage, however time restricted us to the core library aspect as a deliverable.
+We would have liked to provide the guided path we had in mind at the initial stage, however time restricted us to the core library aspect as a deliverable.

 In our plans, the user could get more of the tailored experience through progressing through the funnel.
 This way they would be guided to the best and fastest output relative to their saved preferences.